sellout/flaky/templates/c/README.md

 ## development environment

-We recommend the following steps to make working in this repo as easy as possible.
+We recommend the following steps to make working in this repository as easy as possible.

 ### `direnv allow`

-This command ensures that any work you do within this repo is done within a consistent reproducible environment.
+This command ensures that any work you do within this repository happens within a consistent reproducible environment.
 That environment provides various debugging tools, etc. When you leave this directory, you will leave that environment behind, so it doesn’t impact anything else on your system.

-### `git config --local include.path ../.config/git/config`
+### `git config --local include.path ../.cache/git/config`

-This will apply our repo-specific Git configuration to `git` commands run against this repo.
-It is very lightweight (you should definitely look at it before applying this command) – it does things like telling `git blame` to ignore formatting-only commits.
+This will apply our repository-specific Git configuration to `git` commands run against this repository.
+It’s lightweight (you should definitely look at it before applying this command) – it does things like telling `git blame` to ignore formatting-only commits.

 ## building & development